Proportional fonts in Emacs

 (window-text-pixel-size nil 19 20) ; returns (0 .
 27)

-Tables do not work with proportional fonts because org-mode automatically pads them with several spaces.
-At the time of writing, the algorithm which does this appears to assume a monospace font, and thus computes incorrect results for proportional fonts.
+Org-mode tables do not work with proportional fonts because org-mode automatically pads them with several spaces.
+At the time of writing, the algorithm which does this padding appears to assume a monospace font, and thus computes incorrect results for proportional fonts.

 (fset 'org-string-width 'org--string-width-1)